 A sensory garden is the perfect way to improve the sensory development of people in your care.
 With summer not far away, creating a great outdoor space that allows the people in your care to explore their senses in a safe and fun filled environment just makes sense.

-A sensory garden is an outdoor garden environment that designed to stimulate the senses.
+A sensory garden, such as the kind Treloar provides, is an outdoor garden environment that designed to stimulate the senses.
 You can use a combination of the landscape, the colours and aromas of flowers and plants coupled with a stimulating interactive sensory equipment to transform any outdoor space into a sensory garden to promote sensory play which is an excellent way to develop and improve the senses.

 Benefits of a Sensory Garden